 Clothing: The clothing listed on the packing list has been chosen for your specific trip conditions and for its versatility for layering.
-NO COTTON for your active wear!
-All active wear should be made from synthetic/synthetic blends, down/down blends or wool/wool blends.
+NO COTTON for your activewear!
+It should all be made from synthetic/synthetic blends, down/down blends or wool/wool blends.
 Layering is the most practical and efficient method of insulating the body.
 Several layers of varied weight materials provide better insulation than one thick Layer of clothing.
 Also, adding or subtracting layers allows you to adjust to the temperature at your particular level of activity.